-- 42. On April 20, 2007, Plaintiff David Floyd, a freelance film and video editor, was walking in the middle of the day on the sidewalk on Beach Avenue in his Bronx neighborhood, several homes away from where he lives.
-He witnessed several NYPD officers engaged in a stop of an African-American male on the block where he was walking. - 43.
-Floyd crossed the street and was approached by two male NYPD Officers, Rodriguez and Goodman, and one female officer, Jane Doe.
+20. On April 20, 2007, Plaintiff David Floyd, a freelance film and video editor, was walking in the middle of the day on the sidewalk on Beach Avenue in his Bronx neighborhood, several homes away from where he lives.
+He witnessed several NYPD officers engaged in a stop of an African-American male on the block where he was walking.
+Floyd crossed the street and was approached by two male NYPD Officers, Rodriguez and Goodman, and one female officer, Jane

+Doe.
 The officers were riding in a van near Plaintiff as he walked on the sidewalk.
-These appeared to be the same officers who Floyd had just seen stopping another African-American male in the same area. - 44.
+These appeared to be the same officers who Floyd had just seen stopping the other individual in the same area.
 Without any basis to formulate a reasonable, articulable suspicion that Floyd had engaged in or was about to engage in criminal conduct, the officers told Floyd to stop and the officers exited the van.
 Defendants Rodriguez and Goodman surrounded Floyd and questioned him about where he was going, what he was doing, asked for identification and whether he had any weapons.
 Floyd responded to these questions and told the officers that he was simply walking home, did not have any weapons and provided the officers with his driver's license.
 Floyd asked the officers why he was being stopped, but they refused to answer or provide any reason for the stop.

-- 45. With no reasonable belief that Floyd was armed or dangerous and without probable cause, Defendant Goodman proceeded to search under Floyd's shirt and put his hands into Plaintiff's pants pockets.
+With no reasonable belief that Floyd was armed or dangerous and without probable cause, Defendant Goodman proceeded to search under Floyd's shirt and put his hands into Plaintiff's pants pockets.
 Floyd asked what probable cause the officers had for searching and frisking him, but the officers ignored his question.
-Floyd informed Defendants Goodman and Rodriguez that he did not consent to the search. - 46.
+Floyd informed Defendants Goodman and Rodriguez that he did not consent to the search.
 When the officers did not find a gun, drugs or any other illegal item on Floyd, one of the officers asked why Floyd's driver's license was from out of state and told him that he could be arrested because it was illegal to not have a New York State identification.
 Floyd informed the officers that he did not drive in New York State.
-The officers returned Floyd's identification and got back into their van to leave. - 47.
+The officers returned Floyd's identification and got back into their van to leave.
 Floyd asked the officers for their names and badge numbers.
 Defendant Rodriguez identified himself and jokingly asked the other officers for their names and badge numbers.
 Defendant Jane Doe stood near the police van during this encounter.
-The officers left without explaining why they had stopped and searched Floyd. - 48.
+The officers left without explaining why they had stopped and searched Floyd.
 Floyd did not witness any of the officers that stopped and frisked him filling out any paperwork.
 These officers subjected Floyd to a suspicionless stop, frisk and unlawful search based on his race and/or national origin.
+In the past year, Floyd has noticed considerably more NYPD officers in his neighborhood and witnessed an increase in police stop and frisks.